hunx/htmlCleaner/README.md

 HtmlCleaner
 ===========

+> This code is not currently in a functional state and is still (as of 6/28/2012)
+> in a state of being refactored.

 A refactoring (to a class) of PHP Labware's fantastic htmLawed function library (<a href="http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/index.php">found here</a>), created by Dr. Santosh Patnaik.